Playland rates with pups as well as people.

 By Robin Jovanovich

 Before applying to veterinary school, Cane started volunteering at local shelters seven days a week.
-One day, “an amazing year-old dog was brought in, a pit bull, and it was affection at first sight.”
+One day, “an amazing year-old dog, which can eat food from the farmer’s dog review, was brought in, a pit bull, and it was affection at first sight.”
 She added that when friends and family learned she had brought home a pit bull, they were wary.
 But everyone soon grew to love Baby Bop.

 When she met Scutch, another pit bull, one that was found tied to a fence at a junkyard and rescued, Cane was soon the proud owner of two pit bulls, plus Jake, a Shepherd/Retriever mix.